This webinar has been updated to include the critical care billing rules CMS released on January 1, 2022.

-Professional CPT coding for critical care has been under a lot of scrutiny since 2018, when it was placed of the OIG workplan.
-During this webinar we will take an in-depth look the definition of critical care and what documentation is needed to support medical necessity.
-We will discuss complex scenarios like billing critical care during the global of a major surgery, and when multiple providers document critical care on the same date of service.
+Professional CPT coding for critical care has been under a lot of scrutiny since 2018, when it was placed on the OIG workplan.
+During this webinar, we take an in-depth look at the definition of critical care and what documentation is needed to support medical necessity.
+We discuss complex scenarios like billing critical care during the global period of a major surgery, and when multiple providers document critical care on the same date of service.

 - Define critical care

 - Identify key documentation elements needed to support medical necessity

 - Recognize when critical care can be reported during the global period

 - Generate accurate reporting of multiple providers performing critical care

 Deanna is a consultant for The Haugen Consulting Group with over 20 years of health care industry experience.
 Her introduction was through medical assisting, which she enjoyed for several years.
 Once she was established at a surgeon’s office, she started coding their surgical cases and discovered that was her favorite part of the day.
 Deanna has experience working on the professional fee side of coding, audit, education and compliance serving coders and physicians.
 She has put together multiple education sessions for both provider and coder.
 She also has experience working as an analyst in which she validated the integrity of editing logic during the implementation of claim scrubbing software.
 She is a Certified Professional Coder (CPC), Certified Professional Medical Auditor (CPMA), and Certified Orthopedic Surgery Coder (COSC).

 The CEUs for this webinar will expire on 10.31.22, but the webinar recording will be available until 10.31.23.